-You need to optimise all aspects so that your emails will appear clearly on mobile screens.
+You need to optimize all aspects so that your emails will appear clearly on mobile screens.
 Keep your text large enough to read and leave enough space for them to scroll using their thumbs.

 While most email marketing platforms do this job for you, be sure to cross-check again before sending them out.

 TripAdvisor optimizes their emails for mobiles so that it's easy for their subscribers to read them.